Identifying Causal Effects in Information Provision Experiments: Conceptual Framework and Identifying Assumptions

-This paper focuses on experiments that study how beliefs affect behavior, rather than only how new information affects beliefs.
-I analyze three leading experimental designs: panel experiments that compare the same individual before and after information provision, active control experiments that compare individuals receiving different signals, and passive control experiments that compare treated individuals to an untreated control group.\footnote{In between-subject experiments (with active or passive controls), I will focus on experimental designs where the information treatment is quantitative, for example \q{\textit{12 percent of the US population are immigrants}} \citep{hopkins2019,grigorieff2020} and not treatments that are qualitative, for example \textit{\q{[t]he chances of a poor kid staying poor as an adult are extremely large}} \citep{alesina2018}.
+This paper is about experiments that study how beliefs affect behavior.
+I analyze three leading experimental designs: panel experiments that compare the same individual before and after information provision, active control experiments that compare individuals receiving different signals, and passive control experiments that compare treated individuals to an untreated control group.\footnote{In between-subject experiments (with active or passive controls), I will focus on experimental designs where the information treatment is quantitative, for example \q{\textit{12 percent of the US population are immigrants}} \citep{hopkinsMutedConsequences19,grigorieffDoesInformation20} and not treatments that are qualitative, for example \textit{\q{[t]he chances of a poor kid staying poor as an adult are extremely large}} \citep{alesinaIntergenerationalMobility18}.
 The results for within-person (panel) experiments extend to qualitative or other kinds of signals.}

 The identification argument follows a simple causal chain: treatment assignment $Z$ determines the signal $S$ shown to participants, which affects their beliefs $X$, which in turn affects outcomes $Y$.
 This $Z \rightarrow S \rightarrow X \rightarrow Y$ structure allows us to study how exogenous variation in information provision translates into belief changes and ultimately behavioral responses.
+I formalize this causal chain in three parts: the outcome equation that links beliefs to behavior, the experimental designs that generate exogenous variation in beliefs, and the identifying assumptions that permit causal inference.